Here’s why you need a digitally-savvy supply chain workforce23 May 2019 | by Brett Mundell

 Volatility across costs, economies, and customer demand create challenging conditions for many manufacturers and wholesale distributors.
 This is especially true for small to mid-sized companies that want to scale their outputs and customer base yet remain lean and cost-effective.

 It’s no wonder then that an increasing number of employers see adaptability as an essential work skill.
 Regularly changing focus, making faster decisions, and trying new approaches are all vital qualities when your business is facing upheaval.

 Achieving a more adaptable team might be easier than you think.

 Results of a global survey published in the Harvard Business Review in 2019 shows that frontline workers at risk through automation are more open to change than many employers believe.
-In particular, people are positive about the prospect of more interesting, flexible, and higher paid work that automation and technology might allow.
+In particular, people are positive about the prospect of more interesting, flexible, and higher-paid work that automation and technology might allow.

-People want the chance to contribute in a higher capacity, with effective tools at their fingertips.
+People want the chance to contribute to a higher capacity, with effective tools at their fingertips.
 Of course, that also means the successful pairing of people and machines hinges on the quality, flexibility and relevance of the digital technologies you choose.

 GE’s former boss believes helping workers drive digital systems is essential

 Why should you listen to Jeff Immelt, in light of GE’s poor results of late?
 Immelt was at the helm during the decimation of the celebrated industry stalwart.
 But he is also a seasoned leader with a unique perspective on what not to do: he has admitted that GE did not track or capitalise on digital technologies closely enough.

 Talking recently to Industry Week, Immelt said there are two sides to leveraging digital: fostering a high-level enthusiasm for what is possible, plus understanding the execution side—how digital systems fit into people’s daily work environment.

 He believes a key challenge for the industry is how to empower frontline production supply chain workers to harness next-generation technologies.